jaimemartinezcazon/S.-Cerevisae-Gene-Regulatory-Network-as-an-approach-to-cellular-persistence/README.md

 ## Usage

-The analyses are implemented in Jupyter Notebooks for clarity and ease of execution.
+We divide the scripts in two categories:

-### 1. Topological Analysis
+### 1. Topological Analysis ("Topology" folder)

 Open and run the notebook `notebooks/01_Topological_Analysis.ipynb`.
 This notebook performs the following steps:
 -   Loads the network from the `data/` directory.